 Literature: Malleus Maleficarum

 The Malleus Maleficarum (The Hammer of the Witches) is a witch-hunting manual written in 1486 by Heinrich Kramer, an Inquisitor of the Catholic Church, and first published in Germany, where it is known as Der Hexenhammer, in 1487.
 Jacob Sprenger's name is also attached to the book, though it is unclear if he did anything more than endorse it.
 The work also has an alleged approval and endorsement from a prestigious German university of the time, an endorsement that was very likely forged by Kramer.
 The book is virulently misogynistic, though it acknowledges that both men and women can be witches.
 The book encouraged the use of torture to extract confessions in ways that were not actually legal under the laws of the Inquisition. the Inquisition actually discouraged the use of this manual by their witch-hunters, and three years after it was first published, the work was officially condemned by the Catholic Church, but that did not prevent laymen from using it.The chief crimes witches are accused of in the Malleus Maleficarum are the working of evil magic and making a Deal with the Devil in order to obtain this power.
 Women are, of course, more susceptible to The Devil due to their more carnal nature.
 Oddly enough, some of the most frequent crimes these sex-crazed sirens are accused of is stealing men's penises and causing impotency.
-Baby-killing and cannibalism were also apparently popular witch practices, often together.Although some writers have claimed that the book was pretty much the cornerstone of a major anti-witchcraft movement and judges and priests all over Europe had a copy, and thus is associated with the image of the Inquisition being a torture-fest, History Marches On and it is not regarded to be nearly as influential as once thought.
+Baby-killing and cannibalism were also apparently popular witch practices, often together.Although some writers have claimed that the book was pretty much the cornerstone of a major anti-witchcraft movement and judges and priests all over Europe had a copy, and thus is associated with the image of the Inquisition being a torture-fest, it's Dated History and it is not regarded to be nearly as influential as once thought.
 Most theologians of Kramer's time condemned the book for recommending unethical and illegal procedures, and for being inconsistent with established Christian dogma on demonology, while the various Inquisitions had higher standards for evidence and ethics (the Inquisition established the modern Inquisitorial system used today) than the book proposed and witchcraft was never something they were especially interested in prosecuting, often maintaining a skepticism on whether witches even existed.
 In the Catholic Church, the prevalent view since AD 900 was that witchcraft was not real, that practitioners who were in the Church were instead heretics deluded by the Devil into believing they manifested arcane powers.
 Most punishments, pre-Malleus were light, either penances of a sort usually given in Confession for most sins, a spell in the city stocks, or at worst excommunication.

 Tropes related to this book: